SpongePowered/SpongeDocs/source/plugin/event/causes.rst

 Events are great for attaching additional logic to game actions, but they have the drawback of providing next to no context as to what has **caused** that event to occur.
 The :javadoc:`Cause` object allows providing and receiving additional contextual information about the event.
-This contextual information can then used to modify the behavior of your event listener.
+This contextual information can then be used to modify the behavior of your event listener.

 For example, a world protection plugin needs information on what player has caused a :javadoc:`ChangeBlockEvent` to occur before they can decide if the event should be cancelled or not.
 Rather than go with the traditional route of